Standing-Side-Bends

 What Muscles do Side Bends Work?

-Standing side bends primarily target the muscles of the lateral (side) core and the muscles of the lower back.
+Standing side bends primarily target the muscles of the lateral (side) core also known as the side body and the muscles of the lower back.
 These include:

-1. External obliques: These are the muscles on the sides of the waist, located beneath the love handles.
+1. External obliques: These are the side body muscles on the sides of the waist, located beneath the love handles.
 The external obliques help to rotate and flex the trunk.

 2. Internal obliques: These are deeper muscles located beneath the external obliques, and they also help to rotate and flex the trunk.